aws-powertools/powertools-lambda-python/docs/utilities/streaming.md

 ## Background

-Processing S3 files inside your Lambda function presents challenges when the file is bigger than the allocated amount of memory.
-Your data may also be stored using a set of encapsulation layers (gzip, CSV, zip files, etc).
+Within Lambda, processing S3 objects larger than the allocated amount of memory can lead to out of memory or timeout situations.
+For cost efficiency, your S3 objects may be encoded and compressed in various formats (_gzip, CSV, zip files, etc_), increasing the  amount of non-business logic and reliability risks.

-This utility makes it easy to process data coming from S3 files, while transparently applying data transformations to the data stream.
+Streaming utility makes this process easier by fetching parts of your data as you consume it, and transparently applying data transformations to the data stream.
+This allows you to process one, a few, or all rows of your large dataset while consuming a few MBs only.

 ## Getting started

 ### Streaming from a S3 object

-To stream an S3 file, you need the bucket name, the key and optionally a version ID.
+With `S3Object`, you'll need the bucket, object key, and optionally a version ID to stream its content.

+We will fetch parts of your data from S3 as you process each line, consuming only the absolute minimal amount of memory.

 === "Non-versioned bucket"